jbrea/BayesianOptimization.jl/README.md

 Use the REPL help, e.g. `?Bopt`, to get more information.

+## Contributing

+* When contributing please make sure to follow the [SciML Code Style]((https://github.com/SciML/SciMLStyle)).
+To ensure this please run the [JuliaFormatter](https://juliapackages.com/p/juliaformatter).

 ## Review papers on Bayesian optimization

 * [A Tutorial on Bayesian Optimization of Expensive Cost Functions, with Application to Active User Modeling and Hierarchical Reinforcement Learning](https://arxiv.org/abs/1012.2599v1)